 C-x r c (

-clear-rectangle) which blanks out existing text,
+clear-rectangle) blanks out existing text in the

 region-rectangle, and C-x r o (

-open-rectangle) which inserts a blank
+open-rectangle) inserts a

 M-x delete-whitespace-rectangle deletes horizontal whitespace starting from a particular column.
 This applies to each of the lines in the rectangle, and the column is specified by the left edge of the rectangle.
 The right edge of the rectangle does not make any difference to this command.